fiskhest/sxhkd-helper-menu/README.md

 keybindings.

-The special syntax for these documentation comments is any line beginning with the shell variable `descriptor`, defaulting to `# `.
+The special syntax for these documentation comments is any line beginning with the variable `descriptor`, which can be defined with [--descriptor, -d] or the shell variable `sxhkd_config=CFGPATH/sxhkdrc`, defaulting to `# ` if none is defined.
 Set these comments up above every keybinding you wish to document.

 #+BEGIN_EXAMPLE